Image Classifier guide

 When should I use the Image Classifier?

-Use it when you want a quick browser-side AI helper for this task: Get a quick label guess for a simple image.
-Compare model confidence across a few likely labels.
+Use it when you want a quick browser-side AI helper for this task: Get a quick label guess for a simple object photo before naming a file.
+Compare confidence scores for a pet, plant, vehicle, food, or household item.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Image Classifier inputs mean?